AMSA/GLMA LGBT Health Achievement Award

 - innovative means by which goals are achieved and success is sustained; and

 - how any barriers encountered while advocating for the inclusion and advancement of LGBT health issues within their institutions and beyond are overcome.

 Presentation & Award

-- Awards will be presented at the AMSA National Convention at the Keynote Session on Thursday, March 6, 2014 and at the Annual GLMA Conference in September.
+- Awards will be presented at the 2015 AMSA National Convention in Washington, DC and at the Annual GLMA Conference in September.